ClusterLabs/PAF/Quick_Start-CentOS-8.md

 ## Node fencing

-One of the most important resource in your cluster is the one able to fence a node.
+The most important resource in your cluster is the one able to fence a node.
 Please, stop reading this quick start and read our fencing documentation page before building your cluster.
 Take a deep breath, and read:
 [http://clusterlabs.github.com/PAF/fencing.html]({{ site.baseurl }}/fencing.html).